Roland TR-808: Successors

 The 808 was followed in 1983 by the TR-909, the first Roland drum machine to use samples.
-Like the 808, the 909 influenced popular music, including such genres as techno, house and acid.
+Like the 808, the 909 influenced popular music, including genres such as techno, house and acid.

 808 samples were included in ReBirth RB-338, an early software synthesiser developed by Propellerhead Software.
 According to Andy Jones of MusicTech, ReBirth was "especially incredible" as the first software emulation of 808 sounds.
 It was retired in 2017 as Roland said it infringed on its intellectual property.
 Roland has included 808 samples in several drum machines, including its Grooveboxes in the 1990s.
 Its TR-8 and TR-8S drum machines, released in the 2010s, recreate the sounds electronically rather than through sample playback.

 In 2017, Roland released the TR-08, a miniaturized 808 featuring an LED display, MIDI and USB connections, expanded sequencer control and a built-in speaker.
 Roland released the first official software emulations of the 808 and 909 in 2018.
 In 2019, Behringer released a recreation of the 808, the Behringer RD-8 Rhythm Designer.
 Unlike Roland's TR-08 and TR-8S, which use samples and virtual synthesis to recreate the 808 sounds, the RD-8 uses analog circuitry.
+In 2025, Roland released the TR-1000, its first drum machine to use analog synthesis in 40 years, including analog recreation of 808 sounds.